 Artificial intelligence scientists often say the human mind is a quasi-computer (if a biological one), as it takes in and processes information using calculations to come up with an output answer.
 They say our subconscious intuition and gut reactions are just probability processing systems based on massive archives of subconscious information and experience.
 Many computer scientists use probability equations to mimic how humans think.

 Some philosophers and scientists explicitly ask ‘Is the human mind a computer?’
 Some will say if for all practical intents and purposes it acts like one, then for all intents and purposes it is.

 * * * *

-Many say cognitive science and artificial science go hand in hand, and in fact the previously mentioned Marvin Minsky worked in both areas.
-You study the human brain to get ideas about and design artificial intelligence and designing artificial intelligible tells us much about the human brain.
+Many say cognitive science and artificial science go hand in hand, and in fact, the previously mentioned Marvin Minsky worked in both areas.
+You study the human brain to get ideas about and design artificial intelligence and designing artificial intelligence tells us much about the human brain.

 Ridley Scott’s 1982 movie Blade Runner poignantly uses androids to study what it is to be human.
 The androids are human-like robots but with shortened indeterminate life spans.
 One of androids. played by Sean Young, believes she is human, and is heartbroken when she learns her secret childhood memories are merely an implant of the memories of the inventor’s niece’s.